Walkthrough

 functions

 Hosting deploys your public folder to Firebase Hosting.
-It also deploys any hosting settings you have in firebase.json
+It also deploys any hosting settings you have in firebase.json.

-The database module deploys your security rules to the Realtime Database as defined in database.rules.json
+The database module deploys your security rules to the Realtime Database as defined in database.rules.json.

-.
+The firestore module deploys two files, firestore.rules and firestore.indexes.json.
 These files contain security rules and index specifications.

-The storage module deploys the security rules defined in storage.rules
+The storage module deploys the security rules defined in storage.rules, which you'll use to secure Firebase Storage.

 The functions module is the trickiest of the bunch.
-It runs a bunch of checks on your /functions
+It runs a bunch of checks on your /functions folder to make sure that all of the right NPM packages are installed and that /functions/index.js exports valid Cloud Functions.

 Firebase Tools will deploy your functions to Cloud Functions once its validation checks pass.
 But beware!
 Firebase Tools can't validate your code very deeply.
 It just makes sure that you're importing modules correctly and attaching functions to valid endpoints.